Percona-Lab/stormweaver/docs/index.md

 ## A first scenario

 StormWeaver stores test scenarios in the `scenarios` folder, written in lua.
-There is a scenario called `example` with lots of comments intended as a first example.
+There is a scenario called `basic` with lots of comments intended as a first example.
 To run it, execute the following command:

 ```bash